 RE: “… I could feel a definite connection of a shortened fascial line.”

 Now, my question is, HOW does one feel the difference between the muscle and the fascia in the tissue?
 How does one observe a “shortening of the fascial line” independently of the muscle fibers encased within the fascial sheaths?

 They are so intimately interwoven with each other, how can you observe or feel, let alone treat them, as independent entities?
 After 30 years of practicing hands-on therapy and stretching therapy, I’ve not developed that level of sensitivity to feel or see a difference between muscle fibers and their casings [fascia] in any practical way.
 (When speaking of myofascia, fascia is the casing or sheaths of the muscle fibers.)

 This is, in part, where the sweater analogy breaks down, UNLESS you include the muscle cells in the model.

 The hardness we feel in these tissues is in my view generated [primarily] by actin-myosin cells shortening, increasing internal [hydro-static — water] pressure within each cell.
-Being water filled, the increased hydrostatic pressure within the cell presses outward against the fascial sheaths, in turn creating the hardness of the tissue.
+Being water filled, the increased hydrostatic pressure within the cell presses outward against the fascial sheaths, in turn creating the bulging and hardness of the tissue.